Morning has broken like the first morning

 Here we see the first of many echos in the echo chamber that the communications represented, OCC asking for the opinion of Natural England, NE relying on the reports (only those commissioned for the development) and then setting a target, OCC stating that NE did not have any objection, which in turn was based on the OCC reports.

-but critically, nowhere in any of the documentation is there any clear statement regarding either which streams or flows run underneath the development, what the effect of compression/compaction and abstraction of soil will be – this could form in effect an underground barrier 100s of metres long for ALL flows into the Lye, broadly across its south, south easterly flow.
+but critically, nowhere in any of the documentation is there any clear statement regarding either of which streams or flows run underneath the development, or the effect of compression/compaction and abstraction of soil will be – this could form in effect an underground barrier 100s of metres long for ALL flows into the Lye, broadly across its south, south easterly flow.

 As no design for foundations has been presented, no quantification of effect can be derived, and even should such a report be produced, it could never eliminate risk, therefore this scheme must be abandoned, it cannot be PROVED that no damage to the fen will occur.